Discover the visionary artist disrupting art history

 No one had created paintings like hers before – so monumental in scale, with such radiant colour combinations, enigmatic symbols and other-worldly shapes.
 In an era of limited creative freedom for women, her paintings became an outlet for her exceptional intelligence, spiritual quest and ground-breaking artistic vision.

-On her death in 1944, af Klint left more than 1300 paintings and some 26,000 pages of writing.
-Recognising that viewers of her time were not ready for what she had created, she left instructions that her work should be kept secret for at least a couple of decades after her death.
+Believing that viewers of her time were not ready for what she had created, af Klint left instructions that her work should be kept secret for at least 20 years after her death in 1944.
+It wasn’t until 2013 that the first museum retrospective of her work was held at Stockholm’s Moderna Museet.

 This exhibition is supported by the NSW Government through its tourism and major events agency, Destination NSW and presented with the cooperation of The Hilma af Klint Foundation, Stockholm in association with Heide Museum of Modern Art, Melbourne.